Maitreya71/database-project/README.md

-# An E-Commerce database created using MySQL
+# An E-Commerce Clothing company database created using MySQL
 📌 Overview :

 This project involves designing and implementing a relational E-commerce database to simulate the backend structure of an online shopping platform.